 I recently co-authored a short article in anticipation of this weekend's Lavender Languages and Linguistics Conference for Anthropology News.
 In it we preview the Conference - now in its 22nd year - and argue why queer language matters, and why queer people themselves must remain at the center of conversations about LGBTQ realities.
 Read it … Continue reading Queer Language Matters

 In March 2014, the vindictive, incendiary Ugandan tabloid "Red Pepper" published the details of 200 people it deemed to be "homosexual," in what appeared to be a gleeful celebration of the recently passed Anti-Homosexuality Bill.
 As a commissioning editor for a long-standing UK leftist magazine also named Red Pepper, I wanted to take the opportunity of … Continue reading Out of the furnace, into the fire?
-Article on Uganda & LGBT asylum seekers in the UK for those LGBTQ people who have fled persecution overseas is far from comfortable.
+Article on Uganda & LGBT asylum seekers in the UK

 Two weeks ago, President of Uganda Yoweri Museveni demamded scientific proof that homosexuality is not a genetic trait before signing the infamous Anti-Homosexuality Bill into law.
 On Friday, the team of scientists - commissioned by Museveni’s NRM party - published their Scientific Statement on Homosexuality.
-It concludes: "There is no definitive gene responsible for homosexuality.”
-Consequently, and as promised, Museveni indicates he will sign the AHB.
+It concludes: "There is no definitive gene responsible for homosexuality.” … Continue reading The Scientific Statement on Homosexuality – A Useful Document?